AryaKoureshi/AryaKoureshi.github.io/projects/project-1.md

 summary: It's my first official project.
 ---

-Topic : Recognizing blurred documents (RBD)
+Topic: Recognizing Blurred Documents (RBD)

-Abstract : The model is an autoencoder convolutional network created by Keras in Python using the TensorFlow library.
-One of the advantages of this project is that it can recognize images of various sizes.
-It works by taking images of any size and converting them into 64x64 pieces, then recognizing these pieces, then connecting them together to display the final image.
+Abstract: The model is an autoencoder convolutional network created using Keras and the TensorFlow library in Python.
+One of its unique features is its ability to recognize images of varying sizes.
+It does this by first converting the images into 64x64 segments, then recognizing each segment, and finally connecting them to form the final image.

 [Github](https://github.com/AryaKoureshi/RBD)